 Drag the slider to your estimated FICO score (300–850).

 A 680 score meets the conventional minimum.
-You can typically buy with as little as 3% down; getting a few points closer to 700 can improve your pricing tier.
+You can typically buy with a low down payment; getting a few points closer to 700 can improve your pricing tier.

 Educational estimate only — not a quote, offer, PMI figure, or commitment to lend.
 Approval depends on credit, income, property, and underwriting.

-If you put less than 20% down on a conventional loan — which most Las Vegas buyers do — you'll carry private mortgage insurance (PMI) until you build enough equity.
+A conventional loan with less than 20% down carries private mortgage insurance (PMI) until you build enough equity — true for most Las Vegas buyers.
 Your credit score is one of the largest factors in that premium: a higher score generally means a lower PMI cost for the same loan.

 A chart shows tiers; a pre-approval shows your number.
 We'll review your credit, income, and down payment and map the conventional program that fits — and, if you're near a tier line, whether a small move is worth making first.
 Soft credit check to start — no impact to your score.
 All loans are subject to credit, income, property, and underwriting approval.

-See what I qualify forCredit score vs. DTI: both matter
+See what I qualify forDoes credit score or DTI matter more?

 A strong credit score opens the door, but your debt-to-income (DTI) ratio decides how much home you can actually finance.
 DTI is the share of your gross monthly income that goes to debt payments, and it works alongside your score — not instead of it.